 School-age children like going online to look at videos, play games and connect with friends and family.
 They might also be using the internet for schoolwork and homework.
-They can do this using computers, mobile phones, tablets, TVs and other devices.
+They can do this using computers, mobile phones, tablets, TVs and other internet-connected devices, including toys.

 Because school-age children are starting to be independent online and might go online unsupervised, there are more internet safety risks for them than there are for younger children.
 There are particular risks if your child uses the internet to communicate with others – for example, on social media or within games.

 When you take some practical internet safety precautions, you protect your child from potentially harmful or inappropriate content and activities.
 And your child gets to make the most of their online experience, with its potential for learning, exploring, being creative and connecting with others.

 Internet safety risks for school-age children